Yulan-Fang/Yulan-Fang.github.io/_pages/cv.md

 Community Service
 ======
-Peer reviews for conferences and journals
+Peer reviews for conferences and journals.
   * Ocean Engineering
   * Journal of Marine Science and Technology
   * Journal of Fluids Engineering